varmais/react-native-unit-tests/README.md

 Application also utilizes babel-plugin-rewire as an example how to rewire modules which are imported using ES6 syntax instead of CommonJS syntax.

+I've written about unit testing React Native components in more depth in [Valuemotive](http://valuemotive.com/) blog: [Unit Testing React Native Components with Mocha and Enzyme](http://valuemotive.com/2016/08/01/unit-testing-react-native-components-with-mocha-and-enzyme/).

 ## Installation and usage

     $ npm install